Gallagher Mobile Connect SDK

 1. Add the Required Library Dependencies

-To use Salto keys with Mobile Connect you will need to add imports for the Salto JustIN Mobile SDK and Google Guava libraries in your app's gradle file
+To use Salto keys with Mobile Connect you will need to add imports for the Salto JustIN Mobile SDK library in your app's gradle file

 Example: